 Admission to Graduate College

 Individuals who meet the admission requirements listed below may apply to Arkansas Tech University.
 The University reserves the right to reject the application of any individual.
 Every student must file an application for admission.
-An application for admission to graduate study may be obtained by contacting the Graduate College.
+An application for admission to graduate study may be obtained at the Graduate College.

 Priority deadline date for fall admission is March 1 and spring admission is October 1.
 This will ensure consideration for admissions and assistantships.
 Students who do not meet this deadline, may submit necessary credentials for admission up to two (2) weeks in advance of the initial date of enrollment.
 Applicants for admission must submit a completed application form and request from the college or university granting their bachelor's degree an official transcript be sent directly to the Graduate College.